mosa/MOSA-Project/Source/Docs/mosa-project-structure.rst

 Mosa.Tool.*
 ***********

 Those projects are the tools provided by the MOSA project.
-You can learn more about them :doc:`here<tools>`.
+You can learn more about them in the Tools section.

 **************
 Mosa.Utility.*